 Leonid Rogozov Prepares To Perform Self-Surgery During An Antarctic Blizzard

-He knew that self-surgery was possible.
-There were several well-documented accounts of successful operations.
+He knew that self-surgery was possible, as there were several well-documented accounts of successful operations.

-A German doctor named Forssman had been so determined to try his dangerous experiment, cardiac catheterization, that he had performed it on himself — and won a Nobel Prize.
+A German doctor named Werner Forssmann had been so determined to try his dangerous experiment, cardiac catheterization, that he had performed it on himself — and won a Nobel Prize.

 Then there was the surgeon Evan O’Neill Kane, who had, more relevantly, chosen to remove his own infected appendix out of what he would later describe as a curiosity about the effectiveness of local anesthetic.

 He had been successful, and he was so encouraged by the results that he tried to repair his own inguinal hernia.
 That didn’t go as well.